Is Your Church Bulletin Cover Turning People Away? How to Fix It Fast

 These are your must-haves.
 Everything else?
 Fair game for the inside pages.

-Now that you’ve cleared some space, it’s time to make your cover shine.
+Now that you’ve cleared some space on the cover, it’s time to make it shine.

-LPi’s WeCreate provides a variety of liturgical cover series, along with stand-alone covers for every week of the liturgical year, as well as special holidays and celebrations.
+LPi’s WeCreate provides a variety of liturgical cover series, along with stand-alone covers for every week of the liturgical year, including holy days and celebrations.
 Did you know?
-Churches who already partner with LPi to print their bulletins have free access to the entire WeCreate library of content.
+Churches that partner with LPi to print their bulletins have free access to the entire WeCreate library of content.
 If your parish doesn’t print with LPi but still wants access to the beautiful catalogue of cover art available inside of WeCreate, subscriptions are available!

 A custom masthead can also add a personal, professional touch.
+If the word masthead is new to you, a masthead is a design featuring the title of your parish in the top two inches of your bulletin cover.
 This is the perfect place to use your parish’s logo and branding.
-Your custom masthead will appear on each bulletin and unify them under your intentional brand.
+Your custom masthead will appear on each bulletin, unifying them under your intentional brand.
 If you don’t have a logo or brand yet, we can help you get started!

 A simplified informational layout is important.
 Stick to the essentials — if you give out too much information on the cover, nobody will be enticed to open the bulletin!
 Prioritize the basics (outlined in the next point).
 They might seem obvious to you, but they matter to your readers — especially visitors.
 Don’t assume everyone knows the basics about your parish.